lrdj/LL-2025/README.md

 This is an archive site, so we're not accepting new lecture submissions.
 However, contributions to improve the site are welcome:

-- Bug fixes
+- Bug fixes and small UX polish
-- Design improvements
+- Design and accessibility improvements
-- Performance optimizations
+- Performance optimizations (data loading, payloads)
 - Documentation updates

 ## License